bioc/SMAD/README.md

 |-----|:----:|:----:|:-------:|-------|
 |Unique ID of one AP-MS run|Bait ID|Prey ID|Prey peptide count|Protein sequence length of the prey|

-In case of duplcates, a suffix or prefix of e.g. "A", "B" could be added to **idRun** in order to make **"idRun-idBait"** combination unique to each relicate.
+In case of duplcates, a suffix or prefix of e.g. "A", "B" could be added to **idRun** in order to make **"idRun-idBait"** combination unique to each replicate.

 ## Run scoring